hhas/appleeventbridge/AppleEventBridge/doc-source/11 low-level-apis.md

         kAEAlwaysInteract
         kAECanSwitchLayer

-   The `timeoutInTicks` argument is the number of ticks (1 tick = 1/60 sec) that the Apple Event Manager should wait for the target process to reply.
+   The `timeoutInSeconds` argument is the number of seconds that the Apple Event Manager should wait for the target process to reply.
 If the process doesn't reply within that time, a timeout error is returned instead.
 The following constants may also be used: `kDefaultTimeout` or `kNoTimeOut`.

    On success, the reply event's return value is returned, or an `NSNull` or empty `NSArray` (depending on the unpack format specified) if no return value was given.
 If the event fails due to an Apple Event Manager error or an application error, `nil` is returned; if the `error` argument is not `nil` then an `NSError` object containing the `OSStatus` code and any other error details is also returned.